spences10/cv/src/copy/basics.md

 <article class='all-prose'>

-A JavaScript developer with <DD date="2018-03-14" /> commercial experience in working in developement teams.
+A JavaScript developer with <DD date="2018-03-14" /> commercial experience in working in developement teams delivering projects.

-With <DD date="2016-06-15" /> experience in using JavaScript, HTML and CSS.
-With commercial experience in using frameworks like React (<DD date="2017-05-20" />) and Svelte (<DD date="2021-04-06" />).
+With <DD date="2016-06-15" /> experience in using JavaScript, HTML and CSS, and commercial experience in using frameworks like React (<DD date="2017-05-20" />) and Svelte (<DD date="2021-04-06" />).

 Passionate about using modern technology and very keen to improve on